Cine Mo!

 Cine Mo! (lit. 'your movie'; visually rendered in all capital letters as CINE MO!) is a Philippine pay television channel owned and operated by ABS-CBN Corporation.
 It was one of the former freemium channels of ABS-CBN TVplus.
 It was the complement to its English-language counterpart, Movie Central, until its shutdown in June 2020.
 The channel's programming consists of local films and foreign movies, and operates 24/7 since March 2021, while the channel began broadcasting in anamorphic 16:9 aspect ratio since September 2025.
-The change allowed for a widescreen presentation, optimizing the viewing experience for viewers with compatible widescreen.
+The change allowed for a widescreen presentation, optimizing the viewing experience for viewers with compatible widescreen televisions.
+The channel is derived from the Spanish word "Cine" and the Filipino word "Mo" and it is a pun on "Cinema".